chrisleee/twitch-stocks/README.md

 * [TypeScript Playground](https://www.typescriptlang.org/play/index.html)
 * [Learn Typescript with React](https://www.typescriptlang.org/docs/handbook/jsx.html) - I'd recommend knowing the basics of React from previous resources before trying to understand this.
 * [TypeScript React examples](https://github.com/Lemoncode/react-typescript-samples) - Folder structure in these examples will differ from ours.
 I'd look at how the specific components are written rather than any outer index/app files.
 * [Microsoft TypeScript Tic-Tac-Toe example](https://github.com/Microsoft/TypeScript-React-Conversion-Guide/blob/master/TicTacToe_TS/src/board.tsx) - This is a great reference for what the code for our classes will look like.
-Main two differences, however, will be that each class will be in its own file and interfaces will be in the types folder.
+Main difference, however, will be that each class will be in its own file.

 Join us on Discord [#twitch-stocks](https://discord.gg/TWtSNdQ "#twitch-stocks")!